 Stephanie Holt, MS, CCC-SLP

-Bachelor’s degree in Communicative Disorders & Deaf Education, as well as a Master’s degree in Speech-Language Pathology from Utah State University.
-Stephanie has earned her Certificate of Clinical Competence from the American Speech-Language Hearing Association (ASHA) in 2007 after passing the board examinations and fulfilling clinical clock hours.
+Stephanie has a Master’s degree in Speech-Language Pathology from Utah State University and holds her Certificate of Clinical Competence from the American Speech-Language Hearing Association (ASHA) in 2007 after passing the board examinations and fulfilling clinical clock hours.

 I developed an interest in speech & language therapy sciences during middle & high school while working with students with multiple disabilities who had complex communication needs.
 That, and my passion for linguistics, drove me to work with children who had difficulty communicating.
 While in college I transcribed university lectures for people who are deaf and hard of hearing, as well as completed internships in speech-language pathology.
 Upon graduation I worked in the public schools in Utah wherein I learned how considerable the effects of a speech and language disorder had on academic success.
 I then had the opportunity to work in an outpatient clinic in Texas where I was able to work with even more children from birth through teenagers.
 Moving to Washington has brought me to open my own speech-language therapy practice, so I can work even closer with children and their families.